1q2g/wechat-analyzer/README.md

 # WeChat Analyzer

-Extract, analyze, and visualize WeChat chat history with AI-powered insights.
+Extract, analyze, and visualize WeChat chat history with AI-powered insights.Tested based on WeChat version 4.1.9.55.
+It supports multi-dimensional analysis of chat records including private chats, group chats and all records, and can generate analysis reports in PDF format.
+It can connect to the official WeChat ClawBot and be used directly in WeChat chat windows.

 > **⚠️ Disclaimer**: This project is for **educational and research purposes only**.
 Using it may violate WeChat's Terms of Service.
 Use at your own risk.
 Always respect others' privacy.